top of page

 The rest of the day dragged on as both Xander and Kyro waited in anticipation of the next Korvok supply ship.
 After countless hours of watching the vile barbarians torment the slaves, Xander had seen enough.

 Right when he was about to give up, a loud rumbling noise came from far away.
-It grew in intensity until the walls shook again and an ash cloud filled the air once more.
+The sound grew intensely until the walls shook again and a cloud of ash filled the air once more.
 Then came the piercing shriek of the ship’s machinery.

 The barbarian guards in the prison chamber vacated the corridor to meet the ship.
 Xander peeked through the gap in the wall and watched as another crowd gathered around the landing zone.

-Suddenly, Wester appeared by the gate.
-The red-hot energy deactivated, then the door swung open.
+Suddenly, Wester appeared by the cell.
+The red-hot energy deactivated, then the gate swung open.

 “Go!
 Now!” the old slave yelled over the blaring noise.